ACMAT Bastion: Fortress

 The Fortress, formerly Bastion HM (High Mobility), is an up-armored Bastion, with a more powerful motor (340 hp) and an independent suspension to improve its mobility.
 It exists in two versions, APC and armored logistic vehicle.

 Service history

 A Bastion APC of the loyalist National Gendarmerie during the 2015 Burkinabé coup d'état.

 West Africa

 The Chadian détachement d'action rapide (rapid action detachment) used the Bastion PATSAS during the 2013 intervention in Mali.
 The Chadian Army also fielded Bastions during the 2015 intervention against Boko Haram in Far North Cameroon and Nigeria.

-The Cameroonian Bastion APCs, nicknamed as Cyclones, have been deployed in Northern Cameroon with the Battalion d'intervention rapide elite force.
+The Cameroonian Bastion APCs, nicknamed as Cyclones, have been deployed in Northern Cameroon with the Rapid Intervention Brigade.

 Burkina Faso deployed its Bastions in peacekeeping operations in Northern Mali, under the MINUSMA banner.
 They have also been used in internal security missions, Bastion PATSAS being for instance fielded by the regiment de sécurité présidentielle before its disbandment in 2015.
 One Bastion was destroyed by Ansar ul Islam in the 2016 Nassoumbou attack.

 In Mali, the 134th Escadron de Reconnaissance (Recce Squadron) was trained to operate the Bastion APC by the EUTM Mali.